 The downside to equity release

 Equity release reduces the value of your property and this affects what you pass on to your beneficiaries.
 You can ring-fence some of the value of your property with a lifetime mortgage, protecting this amount for your beneficiaries.
-You should also ensure you have a ‘no negative equity guarantee’ so that your estate is not liable for more than the value of your property when it’s sold.
+You should also make sure that you have a ‘no negative equity guarantee’.
+This ensures that your estate is not liable for more than the value of your property when it’s sold.

 With a home reversion plan, you no longer own all, if any, of your property.
 As well as that, the amount you receive from the provider will be lower than the current market value.
 Equity release might also affect your entitlement to means-tested benefits.